-Leprechauns are the quintessential image that pops in kids’ heads when they’re thinking about St. Patrick’s Day!
+Leprechauns are the quintessential image that pops into kids’ heads when they’re thinking about St. Patrick’s Day!

 That’s exactly why we’re sharing this popsicle stick leprechaun craft with you.

-Don’t worry about coming up with an activity on your own!
-Just grab the free template, your craft supplies, and watch our quick video tutorial.
+Don’t worry about coming up with a great activity on your own!
+Just grab the free printable template, your craft supplies, and watch our quick video tutorial.

 Supplies